|Exploit publicly available||NA|

 Symantec is not aware of any active attempts against or organizations impacted by this issue.

 As a part of normal best practices, users should keep vendor-supplied patches for all application software and operating systems up-to-date.
-Symantec recommends customers update their products to protect against any probability of this type of threat.
+Symantec strongly recommends any affected customers update their product immediately to protect against these types of threats.

 Symantec takes the security and proper functionality of our products very seriously.
 As founding members of the Organization for Internet Safety (OISafety), Symantec supports and follows the principles of responsible disclosure.
 Symantec also subscribes to the vulnerability disclosure guidelines outlined by the National Infrastructure Advisory Council (NIAC).

 Please contact email@example.com if you feel you have discovered a security issue in a Symantec product.
 A Symantec Product Security team member will contact you regarding your submission.
 Symantec strongly recommends using encrypted email for reporting vulnerability information to firstname.lastname@example.org.
 The Symantec Product Security PGP key can be found at the end of this message.